Posts

 Image

-If we are not karta (doer) for karma (action), then who is karta ?
-Krishna replies (3.5) "No one can stay for even a moment without performing karmas as all are compelled by gunas (characters) born of prakriti (nature) to perform actions."
-Three atomic particles, namely electron, proton and neutron form the entire physical world.
-Similarly, three gunas viz.
-Satva, Tamo and Rajo are responsible for driving us to perform actions.
-In that sense, they are the real karta.
-Krishna further says (3.6) "The individuals who forcefully control the organs of action, but whose mind rotates around thoughts of sense objects is a hypocrite and deluding himself."
-We are brought up and governed by a system of reward for good behaviour and punishment for bad behaviour, both at the familial and societal level.
-This results in a split personality with no coherence between our inner and outer selves.
-For example, when someone hurts us, we may restrain ourselves in ter
+K rishna says, “No one can stay even for a moment without performing karmas as all are compelled by gunas (characters) born of prakriti (nature) to perform karmas (actions)” (3.5).
+This resolves the question - if we are not the karta , then who is the real karta of action?
+Three atomic particles, namely electrons, protons and neutrons form the entire physical world.
+Similarly, three gunas viz . satva, tamo and rajo are responsible for driving us to perform actions.
+In that sense, they are the real karta .
+Krishna further says, “The individual who forcefully controls the organs of action, but whose mind rotates around thoughts of sense-objects is a hypocrite and is deluding himself” (3.6).
+These are tough words from Krishna for someone who enacts a pleasing personality to the outside world, but his mind is full of filth.
+This is the result of our domestication at an early age.
+We were rewarded for good behaviour and punished for bad behaviour.
+As a result, we focus...

 62. Renunciation of ‘I’